Acry/Demo-Effects-Collection/Readme.md

 `make -j$(nproc) CXXFLAGS="-fpermissive"` - builds all,
 but OpenGL demos are currently not working.

+## not building

+xhacks: eruption and metaballs

+## Crashing

+- demon
+- demons
+- raytracer
+- terrain
+- ufos

+## Bugged

+- plasmacube

+## unkown state

+- tunnel (do not know if it renders correctly)

 ## Deps

 - Using SDL 1, SDL_image (1)